dress96/dress96/README.md

 - I started in the world of programming at **the age of 13**.
 - I know a wide **variety of subjects** and **I am easy to learn**
-- I like languages I speak **Spanish, English, Japanese and Korean**
+- I like languages I speak **Spanish, English, Chinese, Japanese and Korean**
 - I like everything related to **quantum, astrophysics and mathematics**
 - I adapt to any fast **programming method or language**